cartesi/rollups-examples/auction/README.md

 ##### How to withdraw NFTs

-Withdrawals can also be executed with the help of the front-end console, by [sending inputs](../frontend-console#sending-inputs) command `erc721withdrawal` to the DApp.
+Withdrawals can also be executed with the help of the front-end console, by [sending inputs](../frontend-console/README.md#sending-inputs) command `erc721withdrawal` to the DApp.

-As an example, the command below shows how to withdraw an NFT (contract `0xc5a5C42992dECbae36851359345FE25997F5C42d`, aka locally deployed CartesiNFT contract, and `token_id` `1`) from the default account:
+As an example, the command below shows how to withdraw an NFT (contract `0xc5a5C42992dECbae36851359345FE25997F5C42d`, aka locally deployed SimpleERC721 contract, and `token_id` `1`) from the default account:

 ```shell
 yarn start input send --payload '{